OgieBen/OkayDocs/README.md

   }
 ```

-For better reference to all possible code and messages you can recieve from **Okay** server please refer to this [link](https://github.com/Okaythis/okay-example/wiki/Server-Response-Status-Codes).
+For better reference to all possible status code and messages you can recieve from **Okay** server please refer to this [link](https://github.com/Okaythis/okay-example/wiki/Server-Response-Status-Codes).

 ## Authenticate User/Authorize User Action